brylevkirill/notes/Deep Learning.md

 >	"If a new class is added to the class set, and if co-occurrence information between this class and other known classes is available, it is possible to give to the new class a position in the embedding space, so that the cosine proximity between the class embedding and the embeddings of known classes approximates the measured mutual information between the classes.
 Then, by simply taking into account the new class at prediction time (when sorting classes by cosine proximity with the predicted embedding), it is possible to start generating predictions for the new class without having the modify a trained network in any way (zero-shot learning)."

-#### Santoro, Bartunov, Botvinick, Wierstra, Lillicrap - ["One-shot Learning with Memory-Augmented Neural Networks"](http://arxiv.org/abs/1605.06065)
+#### ["One-shot Learning with Memory-Augmented Neural Networks"](http://arxiv.org/abs/1605.06065) Santoro, Bartunov, Botvinick, Wierstra, Lillicrap
 >	"Despite recent breakthroughs in the applications of deep neural networks, one setting that presents a persistent challenge is that of "one-shot learning."
 Traditional gradient-based networks require a lot of data to learn, often through extensive iterative training.
 When new data is encountered, the models must inefficiently relearn their parameters to adequately incorporate the new information without catastrophic interference.
 Architectures with augmented memory capacities, such as Neural Turing Machines, offer the ability to quickly encode and retrieve new information, and hence can potentially obviate the downsides of conventional models.
 Here, we demonstrate the ability of a memory-augmented neural network to rapidly assimilate new data, and leverage this data to make accurate predictions after only a few samples.
 We also introduce a new method for accessing an external memory that focuses on memory content, unlike previous methods that additionally use memory location-based focusing mechanisms."

 >	"Many important learning problems demand an ability to draw valid inferences from small amounts of data, rapidly and knowledgeably adjusting to new information.
 Such problems pose a particular challenge for deep learning, which typically relies on slow, incremental parameter changes.
 We investigated an approach to this problem based on the idea of meta-learning.
 Here, gradual, incremental learning encodes background knowledge that spans tasks, while a more flexible memory resource binds information particular to newly encountered tasks.
 Our central contribution is to demonstrate the special utility of a particular class of MANNs for meta-learning.
 These are deep learning architectures containing a dedicated, addressable memory resource that is structurally independent from the mechanisms that implement process control.
 The MANN examined here was found to display performance superior to a LSTM in two meta-learning tasks, performing well in classification and regression tasks when only sparse training data was available."